 The issue of declining inner-city employment and population losses coupled with continued suburbanization and sprawl also spawned concerns that declining central cities could pose a drag to an entire region's economic growth.
-This, in turn, ignited a series of studies specifically focused on the question of whether or not suburbs could prosper without their central cities (Hill, Wolman, & Ford, 1995; Ledebur & Barnes, 1993; Voith, 1992, 1998).
-The question seems appropriate in light of Pack's (2002) comprehensive analysis of long-term trends in metropolitan economic performance which finds that between 1960 and 1990 the share of income earned by central city residents declined from 45% to 30% and rose in suburban areas from 55% to 70% (Pack, 2002, 3).
+This, in turn, ignited a series of studies specifically focused on the question of whether or not suburbs could prosper without their central cities (Hill, Wolman, & Ford, 1995; Ledebur & Barnes, 1993; Voith, 1992 1998).
+Pack's (2002) comprehensive analysis of long-term trends in metropolitan economic performance bears this out.
+Between 1960 and 1990 the share of income earned by central city residents declined from 45% to 30% and rose in suburban areas from 55% to 70% (Pack, 2002, 3).
 Although a great deal of empirical work focused on the issue of inner city competitiveness and the inter-dependency of suburbs and cities, eventually a consensus emerged supporting the idea that the economic health of both areas was closely linked by regional factors.
-Voith (1992) concluded, "decline in central cities is likely to be associated with slow-growing suburbs.
+Voith (1992) concluded that "decline in central cities is likely to be associated with slow-growing suburbs.
 Even if the most acute problems associated with urban decline do not arise in the suburbs, central city decline is likely to be a long-run, slow drain on the economic and social vitality of the region."
 (Voith, 1992, 31)

 Just as the attention of federal policy makers shifted away from defining economic challenges in in stark urban versus suburban terms, the academic literature shifted in the following decade to questions of the determinants of overall metropolitan economic competitiveness.
 The key question here was what factors explained the relative economic health and resilience of some metropolitan regions, particularly those with a growing, high-technology industrial base.
 The work of Saxenian (1994), Storper (1997) and others argued that metropolitan areas that featured regionally-based networks of firms and supporting institutions that foster accelerated innovation were ultimately more resilient to economic restructuring and, as a result, are more competitive in terms of employment and income growth.
 This emphasis on innovation and regional competitiveness in the economic development literature had a profound impact on practice (Clark, 2013) and shifted the focus away from intrametropolitan disparities and instead highlighted the overall uneven pattern of metropolitan growth in the 1990s and 2000s.
-Recently, Moretti (2012) makes a strong argument in The New Geography of Jobs that there is a growing disparity between what he calls "innovative regions"-which will garner a disproportionate share of employment and income growth in the coming decades-and "non-innovative regions" which will continue to be plagued by stagnant economic growth.
-The divergent trend was identified empirically by (Pastor, et al., 2009).